0xPolygonMiden/air-script/docs/src/description/buses.md

 Here, `s1` and `1 - s2` are binary selectors: the element is inserted or removed when the corresponding selector's value is 1.

-The global resulting constraint on the column of the bus is the following, where $\alpha_i$ corresponds to the i-th random value provided by the verifier:
+The global resulting constraint on the column of the bus is the following, where $\alpha_i$ corresponds to the i-th random value provided by the verifier, $p$ represents the current bus state, and $p'$ represents the bus state in the next row:

 $$
 p ′ \cdot ( ( \alpha_0 + \alpha_1 \cdot a + \alpha_2 \cdot b ) \cdot ( 1 − s2 ) + s2 ) = p \cdot ( ( \alpha_0 + \alpha_1 \cdot a ) \cdot s1 + 1 − s1 ))